invalidusernamecalled/wintar/README.md

 <b>Tips:</b>
 1. The batch script <b>can be copied to a concerned directory before executing</b> if convenient.
 (Eg. usage `tarrer.bat` NOT `%tmp%\tarrer.bat` or `c:\scripts\tarrer.bat`)<sup>SEE WARNING 1.</SUP>
-2. It is better to use relative paths, relative to the script from the script's location.
+2. Use relative paths, relative to the script from the script's location.

 <b>`tarrer.bat`</b> `"[Directory or FILENAME or *pattern* to include]"` `[{Optional=}exclude_pattern]`<br>
 `addtotar.bat "EXISTINGarchive" "[file or folder toADD]"`<br>